StLyn4/RbxApiClient/CONTRIBUTING.md

     cd RbxApiClient
     ```

+2. Create a `.dev` file in the root of the project.
+It is necessary so that `postinstall` doesn't invoke automatic rebuild of the API and the removal of the build script.

-2.  from the root of the project: `yarn install --ignore-scripts` to install all dependencies without executing the postinstall script.
+3.  from the root of the project: `yarn install` to install all dependencies.

     - make sure you have latest `yarn` version

-3.  from the root of the project: `yarn run build` to build the API.
+4.  from the root of the project: `yarn run build` to build the API.

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: